 So can bots create mass movements?
 They need three things:

 They certainly have reach and as far as social media monitoring is concerned, bots can really skew the data.

 It can appear that something is popular or unpopular, when in reality the content you’re looking at was created by bots.
 This is where the term astroturfing comes from – astroturf is fake grass, so astroturfing was coined to describe fake grass-roots movements.

 On the second point, the internet is great for ease of action.
 In the past people would have to take to the streets and organise demonstrations to show support or opposition to a cause, whereas today it can be done with one click.

 The final element needed to create intention is that it has to be heard from multiple sources, both online and offline.
-That means getting in the traditional news, but bots are quite capable of this as 55% of journalists source information from social media.
+That means getting in the traditional news, but bots are quite capable of this as almost half of journalists say they could no longer work effectively without social media.